ubaidurk/dss/README.md

-# Multi Collateral Dai
+# Multi Collateral Pai
+Overcollateralized stablecoin for the Pulsechain network

 [![Build Status](https://travis-ci.com/makerdao/dss.svg?branch=master)](https://travis-ci.com/makerdao/dss)
 [![codecov](https://codecov.io/gh/makerdao/dss/branch/master/graph/badge.svg)](https://codecov.io/gh/makerdao/dss)

-This repository contains the core smart contract code for Multi Collateral Dai.
+This repository contains the core smart contract code for Multi Collateral Pai.
 This is a high level description of the system, assuming familiarity with the basic economic mechanics as described in the whitepaper.